-In my last post I mentioned how difficult it is every year to select one winner out of four East High finalists to be the recipient of an $8000 college scholarship.
+In both my April and May posts (And the Winners Are) (And the Winner Is) I mentioned how difficult it is each year to select one winner out of four East High finalists to be the recipient of an $8000 college scholarship.

-As an antidote, earlier this year Kelly proposed to the RCDM board that the scholarship budget be increased enough to allow us to give $100 Target gift cards to three runners-up at each of the six Des Moines schools we support.
+As an antidote, earlier this year fellow East High interview team member, Kelly Sargent proposed to the RCDM board that the scholarship budget be increased enough to allow us to give $100 Target gift cards to three runners-up at each of the six Des Moines schools we support.
 Of course it doesn’t compare to receiving an $8000 scholarship, but it acknowledges at least in a small way the deservedness of the finalists, and as a practical matter, it’s something they can use to purchase items they'l need to begin life as college students.

 The board approved the addition, but since the annual budget had already been set, the new policy won’t go into effect until next year.
-We didn’t want to wait, so Mark, Kelly, new East High team member Jim Vickery and I pitched in to buy our three runners-up their $100 gift cards.
+My interview team, Kelly, Mark Lyons, new East High member Jim Vickery and I, didn't want to wait so we chipped in to buy our three runners-up their $100 gift cards.

 Here’s the thank you letter we received from Jada Powell, one of our East High runners-up.